A-Z OF JEWELLERY |

 Jubilee or Twentieth-Century Cut

-The short-lived Jubilee Cut was created in the United States in honor of Queen Victoria’s Golden Jubilee in 1875.
+The short-lived Jubilee Cut was created in the United States in honour of Queen Victoria’s Golden Jubilee in 1875.
 The cut didn’t appear until the beginning of the twentieth century.
 The Jubilee is a brilliant cut diamond that is faceted similar to the round in many regards but in a square shape.

 Lapis Lazuli